 Heroes of Computational Physics

-This model is a shadowgram of the popular photograph of John von Neumann.
-From the back, it looks completely flat, but the front is raised such that light traveling through the piece generates an image of von Neumann.
+This model is a shadowgram of a panting of Leonhard Euler.
+From the back, it looks completely flat, but the front is raised such that light traveling through the piece generates an image of Euler.
 There is a convenient hole at the top of the plate from which to hang this piece, placed so that it will be perfectly level.